Frequently Asked Questions

 I’m a prospective graduate student.
 Can I do my graduate studies in your group?

 We encourage you to apply for admission to the graduate program in Computer Science at Yale.
 We are always looking for good students with a strong undergraduate preparation.
 All applicants who show interest in robotics eventually end up on Professor Scassellati’s desk, so he will be certain to see your admissions package.
 Unfortunately, he cannot estimate your chances of being admitted.
 Please do not email him your CV, letters of reference, or other application materials.
 He cannot consider them unless they come through the official channels and sending them directly to him will not help you get admitted.

 My child/sibling/friend has autism and would love to participate in your research projects.
 Can you fit them in some time?

 Our clinical work is done in collaboration with the Autism Program at Yale.
 Please visit their website for up-to-date information on the types of studies that are currently recruiting subjects.
 The clinical work that we do follows very rigid protocols for subject recruitment which do not typically allow us to bring in additional subjects through other means.
 These protocols are designed to protect both the individuals involved in our studies and the integrity of the research project.

 Can you help me with my school assignment/project?

 We wish we could, but we receive so many of these requests that we cannot possibly respond to them all.
 A short, specific question is much more likely to get a response than a request to “tell me about your robots”.
 You can find a great deal of information in our Publications or from some of the Projects we are working on.

 Are tours available?
 Can I come play with your robots?

 We do tours by appointment only and have a very limited availability schedule.
-Please send email to Larissa Hall, Lab Manager if you are interested.
+Please direct any questions to current lab members, as listed on the people page.